-If you’re just starting out on the paid ads route, you can set yourself up for success by integrating with a CRM, keeping your site simple and easy to navigate, and making sure you can easily integrate with search engines and social platforms where you’d potentially want to show your ads.
+If you’re just starting out on the paid ads route, you can set yourself up for success by integrating with a CRM, keeping your site simple to navigate, and making sure you can easily integrate with search engines and social platforms where you’d potentially want to show your ads.

 Once you’ve decided to invest in digital ads, the next step is deciding which ad type to leverage.
 E-commerce brands can certainly find success with paid search or pay-per-click (PPC), particularly through dynamic search ads.

 If you want to opt for display ads, e-commerce brands can try their luck with dynamic remarketing (also called retargeting).
 These ads populate for people who have already visited one of your product pages vs. those who have clicked an ad.
-These ads are a good money-saving option — you don’t have to have any other forms of advertising for them to work.
-You can run these on platforms like Google, Facebook, Instagram, and Amazon.
+Just know that recent Apple iOS updates have made remarketing more challenging.
+Luckily, there’s plenty of opportunity to reach new potential audiences via display.

 3. Determine where your audience is already shopping

 When it comes to what e-commerce ads resonate best, feel free to be your own test subject!
-Search for a common item, like “blue t-shirt,” on Google or Amazon, then check out the results.
+Search for a common item like “blue t-shirt” on Google or Amazon, then check out the results.
 Which images and ad copy blurbs stand out most to you?

-The elements of a successful e-commerce ad will vary by product, industry, and audience, of course.
+The elements of a successful e-commerce ad will vary by product, industry, and audience.
 But there are few good rules of thumb that are likely to benefit brands across categories.

 Social ads are a particularly great option when you’re working with a limited budget but want a decent-size reach.
 For these e-commerce ad platforms, think about how you can make your ad seamlessly fit in with organic posts on that specific platform.

 Pro tip: Got a brick-and-mortar location?
 Make sure your Google My Business (GMB) page is set up correctly with tags in place and the most up-to-date info.

 5. Don’t forget about seller ratings

 Especially for highly competitive markets, having seller ratings on your ads can be a game-changer for your CTR.
 As we’ve mentioned, peer recommendations, research, and product reviews are some of the most influential factors that affect purchasing decisions.

 As with any ad, think about what sets you apart from your competitors.
 Something like free shipping may not be as appealing if most of the brands similar to yours are offering that as well.
-Don’t be afraid to get creative — is your product the softest, fastest, the first of its kind, or something else?
+Don’t be afraid to get creative.
+Is your product the softest, fastest, the first of its kind, or something else?
 Use that angle in your copy to help the item shine.

+Eliminate variables and change one thing at a time to properly measure.
 Do they prefer free two-day shipping or a coupon code?
 Do they click more on white backgrounds or real-life images?
 Consistent testing and measuring will help you answer these questions.